kryton-me/kryton-me.github.io/2024-07-KiCADInPlaceOfAltium.md

 ?

 ## Diferential signal tracks
-I'm talking USB1.1 / 2.0 levels here, this coild possibly be done by eye.
+I'm talking USB1.1 / 2.0 levels here, this coild possibly be done by eye or with a simple track lenght measuring tool.

+## Design repository
+Just use a Git server much like Altium? native suport?